reneTrumpet/zeoslib_crashmasterdetail/README.md

 - Delphi 12.
 - MSSQL server

-An access violation is raised when having a master <-> detail relationship setup with  server side filtering and when using  datascroll event on master.
+An access violation is raised when having a master <-> detail relationship setup with  server side filtering and when using datascroll event on detail.

 |MASTER.ID     | DETAIL.ID | DETAIL.MASTERID |
 |--------------|-----------|-----------------|